 Just as the Formula 1 team would use telemetry to analyse the driver’s data such as speed, breaking and engine temperature.
-We use a glucose monitor called Freestyle Libre, soon to be upgraded to the Libre 2 but this won’t happen until next season as the regulators have deemed it as an unfair advantage for this season’s race.
+We use a glucose monitor called Freestyle Libre, (other CGM’s are available) soon to be upgraded to the Libre 2 but this won’t happen until next season as the regulators have deemed it as an unfair advantage for this season’s race.

 The driver also has an insulin pump that sits in a belt on her waist and is attached to her via a cannula.
 The team can deliver insulin remotely to this device with limited interruptions.

 The short story I want to tell you about is how our formula 1 team has fine-tuned its setup during lockdown.
 Are you sitting comfortably?…

 Our team doesn’t stop.
 We had been in lockdown on and off for twelve months and have been managing type 1 diabetes like a boss.
 There was no school to travel to or activities to attend.
 The main things to do were to go out for one walk in the day and run around the garden in-between home-schooling.
 For some this became dull, but for the strategists in the team they took this situation as a golden opportunity to assess the insulin’s performance in the driver.
 They set the pace for a solid two weeks with a strict routine of exactly the same foods and activities every day to see how that might affect the stats and the driver’s performance.
 It gave interesting results and confirmed that no two days are the same no matter what they did.